 Change and improvement are the measuring tools for progress and success.
-Without change there is no progress, without improvement there is no success.
+Without change there is no progress; without improvement there is no success.
 These words could not be more truthful when applied to the pervious concrete industry.
 So how are we measuring up and how are we responding to the needs of the market?
-Allow me to report on the advancements that the industry has been making over the past few years in the area of pervious concrete.
+Allow me to report on the advancements that the industry has been making over the past few years.

 As a whole, the pervious concrete industry continues to improve, keeping up with the state-of-the-art.
-And pervious concrete industry training is no exception.
-The goal of any pervious concrete certification program is to ensure that knowledgeable pervious concrete installers and ready mix companies are available in order to maintain high standards and so in August 2010, the Text Reference for NRMCA Contractor Certification was revised to meet this goal.
+And training is no exception.
+The goal of any pervious concrete certification program is to ensure that knowledgeable pervious concrete installers and ready mix companies are available to maintain high standards.
+In August 2010, the Text Reference for National Ready Mixed Concrete Association (NRMCA) Contractor Certification was revised to meet this goal.

-The ACI committee on pervious concrete (ACI 522) has followed suit and continues to revise its documents to keep up with improved standards and methods within the industry.
+The American Concrete Institute (ACI) committee on pervious concrete (ACI 522) has followed suit and continues to revise its documents to keep up with improved standards and methods within the industry.
 As a sneak peek, one such change will be noticed in the revised ACI 522.1 Specification for Pervious Concrete.
-The requirement to cure with 6 mil poly sheeting will include the phrase “unless otherwise permitted.”
+The requirement to cure with 6-mil poly sheeting will include the phrase “unless otherwise permitted.”
 This small but powerful revision allows for the use of internal curing methods.

 Internal curing is defined as “supplying water throughout a freshly placed cementitious mixture using reservoirs that readily release water as needed for hydration or to replace moisture lost through evaporation or self-desiccation.”
 This is accomplished by the use of saturated lightweight aggregate sand (LWAS) such as HydroCure by Northeast Solite, or a super absorbent polymer (SAP) admixture such as HydroMax by ProCure.
 Both internal curing methods maintain higher moisture conditions in a freshly placed mixture allowing better hydration so that the potential properties of the mixture may develop.